jlesage/docker-render-template/README.md

 Once the rendering of a template is done, the result is used as the template for a another rendering pass.
-As result, a template can generate Jinja2 instructions, which will be resolved by the next rendering pass.  when no change occurs between two passes, processing is stopped and the final result is outputted.
+As result, a template can generate Jinja2 instructions, which will be resolved by the next rendering pass.
+When no change occurs between two passes, processing is stopped and the final result is outputted.